-• The result of the yaw monitoring for cycle 91 is a mean yaw error angle within the expected nominal range (+/- 2 degrees) for most of the orbits.
-On 10th, 12th and 26th January 2004 many orbits had a bad quality yaw performances due to strong degraded satellite attitude.
-There was no increase of solar activity during those days.
-The combined kp and yaw-error flag was set for these cases allowing the users to reject low quality measurements.
+• The result of the yaw monitoring for cycle 92 is a mean yaw error angle within the expected nominal range (+/- 2 degrees) for most of the orbits.
+On 1st,March 2004 some orbits had a bad quality yaw performances due to an increase of solar activity during that day.
+The combined kp and yaw-error flag was set, allowing the users to reject low quality measurements.